goauthentik/authentik/website/developer-docs/blueprints/v1/structure.md

       # delete the object
       state: present
       # An optional list of boolean-like conditions.
 If all conditions match (or
-      # no condiitons are provided) the entry will be evaluated and acted upon
+      # no conditions are provided) the entry will be evaluated and acted upon
       # as normal.
 Otherwise, the entry is skipped as if not defined at all.
       # Each condition will be evaluated in Python to its boolean representation
       # bool(<condition>).
 Furthermore, complex conditions can be built using